Indian & Physical Geography: Concise UPSC Notes, Key Topics & Quick Revision

 2. Tropical Deciduous Forests

-Comparison: Tropical Evergreen vs Deciduous Forests
+Comparison: Evergreen vs Deciduous Forests

 FeatureEvergreen ForestsDeciduous Forests